 Mexico’s tequila producers take great pride in their bottle designs, which reflect the country’s vibrant, often strikingly visual, culture.
 It’s rare to find two bottles that look alike; they differ in shape, label design, and even bottle cap.
 Many bottles are the work of local glassblowers and other artisans, and designs run the gamut from rustic to downright sleek.
-Here are some of the stories behind the tequila bottles you might be pouring from this Cinco de Mayo.
+Here are some of the stories behind the tequila bottles you might be pouring from.

 For decades, tequila bottles were tall and thin, like elongated wine bottles.
 Tequila would be poured, and then the bottles would be tucked away beneath the table, out of sight.
 In the 1960s, Don Julio González—who had been making tequila since the ’40s—decided he wanted a bottle worthy of display.